AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

 ---
-title: Add a Rotating Dynamic Block
+title: Add a rotating dynamic block
 description: Present a slide show of interactive content on the storefront by adding multiple dynamic blocks to a rotator.
 exl-id: 3d338014-cf26-4171-b48b-d37b3d7b0e81
 ---
-# Add a Rotating Dynamic Block
+# Add a rotating dynamic block

 {{ee-feature}}